-Life forces us to come out of our shell at times, especially when it comes to work.
+Life forces us to come out of our shells at times, especially when it comes to working.
 Not pleasant, probably worthy, definitely a necessity.
 I apply the same principle as the above when it comes to my job.
-After working with peoplefor a while, you get to learn what they expect.
+After working with people for a while, you get to learn what they expect.

 What do YOU do when you have to socialize for hours even if you don’t feel like doing it?
 Let me know in the comments below.

 I guess I create a persona.
 Separation works for me.
-It’s not ME, MY TRUE doing all that talk.
+It’s not ME, MY TRUE self doing all that talk.
 That is a version of me, the one that makes money, lol.
-The real me is the one that isolates herself with a good playlist, a cup of coffee and gets lost in a deep creative process.
-It’s the one trying to change things by taking baby-steps.
-It’s the one who reads for hours not only for my own benefit, but for others’ as well.
-It’s the one who picks up the camera, still nervous, but ready to reach others with a message that needs to be heard.
+The real me is the one that isolates herself with a good playlist, a cup of coffee and gets lost in a deep, creative process.
+It’s the one trying to change things by taking baby steps.
+It’s the one who reads for hours not only for my own benefit but for others’ as well.
+I’m the one reaching others with a message that needs to be heard.
 That’s ME.